Short-term rental management insurance that covers every booking

 - ABC test states affecting STR cleaning crews

-- CA, NJ, MA, IL (strictest misclassification standards)
+- CA, NJ, MA (strictest misclassification standards)

 - Management agreement GL minimum (typical)